alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 [^3]: Model selection should be driven by the measurement and type of dependent variable.
 OLS estimation requires a continuous variable with a normal distribution.
 Additionally, OLS models are used when the expected relationship between dependent and independent variables is *linear*.
 Other estimation strategies, like logistic regression, have different assumptions about the dependent variable and expected relationship.
 For example, logistic regressions are often used when dependent variables are categorical -- e.g., 0 or 1, or 0, 1, 2, 3, or some other distinctive categories.
 Other dependent variables, like temporal-based measurements like duration or time-to-event, require wholly different modeling strategies like hazards models.

+Lacina is testing determinants of civil war severity.
+The dependent variable in this model is the log of total battle deaths.

 ![Table 2 in Lacina 2006](images/Lacina2006_Table2.png "Lacina 2006: Table 2")

 This table identifies the employed model in the title.
 On the left side, we see a list of independent variables.
 The dependent variable **does not show up** in the table.
 As a reminder, we are estimating the effect of independent variables (IVs) *on* the dependent variable (DV).
 In this case, the DV is measured as the log of total battle deaths, so it is continuous.
 We are estimating linear relationships, where an increase (decrease) in the value of the IV corresponded to an increase (decrease) in the value of the DV.
 This increase (decrease) is represented by the *coefficient*.